cloudmaven/documentation/pages/aws/aws_hipaa.md

     - No trace remains

-### Supplemental ideas from the researcher
+### Supplemental SCE ideas

-- Scientist writes, anticipating a SCE:
+- Simplest use case is the static scenario given above
-  - Early use cases will involve external devices (phones, sensors)
+- Expansion use cases will involve external devices (phones, sensors)
   - Data direct to cloud: Authenticate, validate data, match to patient
   - Standard format (HL7?
 CCD?)
-  - Subsequent
+- Further expansion
     - Bidirectional data sharing
       - Device, cloud, EHR
   - End result: Allowed persons (care / research) can get to all of this data
-    - progress in stages
-    - On the cloud: tools for analysis
+- On the cloud: How do we manage installing / updating tools for analysis?
-      - ML, visualizations out, comparative w/r/t analytic datasets etc
+  - Include Machine Learning; Visualization, Comparatives w/r/t analytic datasets (reference genome for example)

-### Supplemental ideas from the IT professional
+- This cloud story will progress in stages
+- From an IT view: What are the SCE constraints?

-- Constraints?
-AWS Services available within the VPC?
-VPC required?
+  - Are AWS Services available within a VPC?
+IS a VPC required?
-  - Currently 13: API Gateway, Direct Connect, Snowball, DynamoDB, EBS, EC2, EMR, ELB, Glacier, RDS, Aurora, Redshift, S3
+  - Currently there are 13 HIPAA-aligned technologies
+    - API Gateway
-    - API Gateway would be the mechanism for having a phone report my bp or something
+      - Would be the mechanism for allowing a phone to report blood pressure
-  - Yes?
-Expanded how often?
-Yearly?
-Extend to entire service platform?
-    - SA "essentially yes" (je crois BAA expands as the list automatically)
+    - Direct Connect
+    - Snowball
+    - DynamoDB
+    - EBS
+    - EC2
+    - EMR
+    - ELB
+    - Glacier
+    - RDS
+    - Aurora
+    - Redshift
+    - S3
+  - This number is growing; and new contributions accrue automatically to the BAA

-# Intermezzo Kilroy stack (a list of must-fix details)
+### Intermezzo Kilroy stack (a list of must-fix details)

 - Questions from Dogfooding on March 23 2017
   - Create VPC...